aseelbahakeem/Learning-and-practicing-resources-website-AI/README.md

 📩 **Email me** at [aseel.info.contact@gmail.com](mailto:aseel.info.contact@gmail.com)
 📄 **Send a PDF** with your use case problem

-### GitHub Contributions**
+### GitHub Contributions
 To contribute directly:
 1. **Fork this repository** (this creates a copy in your GitHub account).
 2. **Make your changes** (add use cases/resources).
 3. **Submit a pull request (PR)** for review.

  **Note:**
-- All contributions will be **reviewed before merging**.
+- All contributions will be **reviewed before merging**

 And finally, feel free to check it out, contribute, and share any additional resources* you think might be useful.
-Your input will make this project better.
+Your input will make this website better.